-The Company is subject to externally imposed capital requirements as per provisions of the Article 301 of the UAE Federal Law No. (2) of 2015.
+The Company is subject to externally imposed capital requirements as per provisions of the Article 301 of the UAE Federal Law No. (2) of 2015 and bank facilities availed.
 As referred in note 2 (c) to the financial statements, since the losses of the Company exceeded 50% of its share capital, the Company convened the General meeting in which the shareholders have resolved to continue with the operations of the Company.